-We currently do not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
+We generally do not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
+The one exception is that in the DC Section we have made available the Harsco Scheme Islamic Equity Fund to cater for members that wish to invest based on Islamic Shariah principles.